Skip to main content

 • Waiting Period: There is a 5-month waiting period after your disability begins before benefits can start.

-• Your spouse, former spouse, and children may also be eligible for benefits once you qualify.
+• Family Benefits: Your spouse, former spouse, and children may also be eligible for benefits once you qualify.

 SSI is a needs-based program for individuals with limited income and resources, regardless of work history.